I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfremotetarget-stop.md

 For more information about <b>Stop</b>, and how to use remote I/O targets in UMDF-based drivers, see <a href="https://msdn.microsoft.com/479487b2-5ce5-4522-b195-58ee50d210b6">Controlling a General I/O Target's State in UMDF</a>.

-The following code example stops a remote I/O target.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |